FreePlacki/freeplacki.github.io/posts/css-mandelbrot/content.md

 with a style attribute [containing](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) `"--x:3;"` that is currently _hovered_.

-Copying this for for all other values of `--x` and `--y` we effectively know the cursor's position.
+Copying this for all other values of `--x` and `--y` we effectively know the cursor's position.

 ::: {.sidenote}
-This approach makes it harder to increase the size of our grid as we'll also have add move styles now.
+This approach makes it harder to increase the size of our grid as we'll also have to add move styles now.
 But at least it's a linear relation and not quadratic as before...
 :::

 Now for steps 2 and 3.
-We'll use the same [formula](#fixing-the-problems) to map the cursor position that is initially initially in
+We'll use the same [formula](#fixing-the-problems) to map the cursor position that is initially in
 $[1, \texttt{--s}] \times [1, \texttt{--s}]$ (`--s: 20;`)
 to be in
 $[\texttt{--def-xa}, \texttt{--def-xa}] \times [\texttt{--def-ya}, \texttt{--def-yb}]$.